-- Because of the practical nature of this subject, students and/or parents should discuss this with the senior level music teacher before choosing it as a Leaving Certificate subject. - Students do not have to have studied Music at junior cycle in order to take it up as a Leaving Certificate subject.
+- Because of the practical nature of this subject, students and/or parents should discuss this with one of the senior level music teachers before choosing it as a Leaving Certificate subject. - Students do not have to have studied Music at Junior Cycle in order to take it up as a Leaving Certificate subject.
 It is recommended however that the student will have competent musical skills acquired outside of the classroom and an interest in developing these skills to the required standard for Leaving certificate.